TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.environments/problemusingcuratedenvironments.md

 ## **Recommended Steps**
 ### Environment creation
-Make sure to not start your own environment name with the AzureML prefix as it is reserved for curated environments.
+Make sure to not start your own environment name with the AzureML or Microsoft prefix as it is reserved for curated environments.
+In addition, if you modify the curated environment object and submit an experiment with it, the same issue will arise.

 ## **Recommended Documents**
 If you are experiencing any issues with curated environments, here is a list of additional resources which may be helpful: